 Joining these groups requires only one thing – a desire to stop drinking or taking drugs.
 Membership is free and anonymous and not aligned with any external organisations.
-People usually attend one or two meetings a week, but can attend as many as they wish.
+People usually attend one or two weekly meetings but can attend as many as they wish.

-Other groups include Gamblers Anonymous, Cocaine Anonymous, Overeaters Anonymous, Debtors Anonymous, Workaholics Anonymous.
+Other groups include Gamblers Anonymous, Cocaine Anonymous, Overeaters Anonymous, Debtors Anonymous, and Workaholics Anonymous.

 Al-anon offers support and understanding to the family members of problem drinkers of Alcoholics Anonymous, and Ala-teen is for teenage children of alcoholics (aged 12-17).